PGA Tour (video game series): EA Sports PGA Tour (2023)

 EA Sports PGA Tour was released for Microsoft Windows, PlayStation 5 and Xbox Series X and Series S on April 7, 2023.

 Other titles

 PGA European Tour (1994)

 Developed and published by Electronic Arts for the Amiga, Sega Genesis, and Amiga CD32 in 1994, for the Game Boy in 1995, and for the SNES and MS-DOS in 1996.
 The SNES version supports the TeeV Golf club peripheral.

 GamePro gave the Game Boy version a rave review, saying that it "delivers almost everything that made its 16-bit relative the best."
 They applauded the selection of courses, effective controls, strong realism, and the graphics, going so far as to state that when played on the Super Game Boy the game looks "almost as good as the Genesis version."

 PGA Tour Pro (1997)

 Developed by EA Sports and published by Electronic Arts for Windows PC in 1997.

 The game received a score of 5.8 ("mediocre") from GameSpot.

+Senior PGA Tour Golf (1999)

+Developed by EA Sports and published by Electronic Arts for Windows PC in 1999.

+The game received a score of 3.5 out of 5 from AllGame.